Alexwilliam610/hello-world/README.md

 Hi humans!

-Alex here,I like program.I just started learning it.The first feeling is difficuft,but I will try to be a good program.
+Alex here,I like program.
+I just started learning it.The first feeling is difficuft,but I will try to be a good program.